Ottoman–Safavid war (1603–1612): Unsuccessful Ottoman counter-attack (1604–1605)

-The Ottomans focus on western and internal fronts (1605–1609)
+Ottomans focus on western and internal fronts (1605–1609)

 The Ottomans focused on the western front and the successful campaign of 1605 against the Holy Roman Empire under the command of Grand Vizier Sokolluzade Lala Mehmed Pasha ameliorated the situation in Hungary, which paved the way to the Peace of Zsitvatorok in 1606.
 Ahmed I appointed Lala Mehmed Pasha as the commander of the eastern front who died suddenly on 25 June 1606.

 The absence of an effective Ottoman army created a power vacuum in the Empire's eastern fronts.
 Thus, Jelali revolts reached its zenith as Tavil Ahmed captured Harput and his son Mehmed overthrew the Ottoman authority in Baghdad and defeated the Ottoman force under Nasuh Pasha who was sent to restore order in Iraq.
 Baghdad was cleared of rebels only in 1607 while Fakhr-al-Din II extended his authority in Lebanon and western Syria with the alliance of another rebel Canbulatoğlu Ali Pasha who challenged Sultan's authority in Adana.

 With the advantage of peace on the western front the Ottoman Empire gave its priority to the eastern front.
 The army under the command of Grand Vizier Kuyucu Murad Pasha decided to crush the rebellions first to secure the back of the army against the Safavids.
 Tens of thousands of Anatolians were killed during Murad Pasha's office in his campaigns (1607–1609) against separate large rebel groups.

-The renewed Ottoman counter-attack and peace (1610–1612)
+Renewed Ottoman counter-attack and peace (1610–1612)

 When the order was restored, Murad Pasha marched against Abbas I who was in Tabriz in 1610.
 Although the two armies met in Acıçay, north of Tabriz, no engagement or action took place.
 Due to the problems in the logistics, supply chain and the approaching winter, Murad Pasha withdrew his forces to Diyarbakır.
+On their way back, his forces were ambushed by the Qizilbash in the Lake Urmia region.
 While being engaged in diplomatic correspondence with Abbas I for peace and preparing his army for another campaign at the same time he died on 5 August 1611 when he was older than 90.

 Nasuh Pasha was appointed as the new grand vizier and the commander of the eastern armies.
 He sued for peace, too, and accepted the proposal of the Safavid side in 1611.
 The Treaty of Nasuh Pasha was signed on 20 November 1612.
 The agreement secured the 1555 borders envisaged by the Peace of Amasya.
 Shah Abbas however, committed himself to send 200 bales of raw silk annually.

-The vulnerable peace (1612–1615)

-In practice the Treaty of Nasuh Pasha was little more than a truce, as the Ottomans remained determined to reverse the Safavid conquests, and it was not long before war broke out again.

-Between 1612 and 1615 Abbas I refused to send the silks he promised and this created another pretext for the renewal of hostilities.
-The Safavid army was able to restore the suzerainty on the eastern Georgian princedoms.